Michael Pinard

 Affiliations

-Professor Pinard has worked to improve the criminal legal system nationally and locally through legislative and policy advocacy, writing and participation in various working groups and advisory groups.
-He has also been active nationally in efforts to improve legal education.
-He is co-editor-in-chief of the Clinical Law Review and the Immediate Past Chair of the AALS Section on Civil Rights.
-He is a former president of the Clinical Legal Education Association (CLEA) and served on behalf of the AALS Section on Clinical Legal Education as co-chair of the Clinical Scholarship Committee and chair of the Nomination’s Committee.
-He has served on the Clinical Skills Committee of the ABA’s Section on Legal Education and Admissions to the Bar He is a former co-chair of the AALS Section on Litigation.
+Professor Pinard has been active nationally in efforts to improve legal education.
+He is co-editor-in-chief of the Clinical Law Review.
+He has chaired the AALS Section on Civil Rights and co-chaired the AALS Section on Litigation, was president of the Clinical Legal Education Association (CLEA), has served the AALS Section on Clinical Legal Education as co-chair of the Clinical Scholarship Committee and chair of the Nominations Committee, and has served the ABAs Section on Legal Education and Admissions to the Bar as member of the Clinical Skills Committee.

 Books